Snowmaking & Grooming

 All of the groomers in Diamond Peak’s fleet also include PistenBully’s SNOWsat snow depth monitoring system, which allows the resort’s snow surfaces team to more accurately monitor snow depths on the ski runs and see where additional snowmaking is needed throughout the season.
 The SNOWsat system also tracks all aspects of Diamond Peak’s snowcats operations including run time, diesel consumption, GPS tracking on the mountain, and service maintenance, and communicates directly with the new TechnoAlpin snow guns when applicable.

-We currently have five grooming machines, all PistenBully.
-Four of the machines are the Park Pro models which give us the ability to shape our terrain parks and tricky slope sections better than ever.
+We currently have five grooming machines, all PistenBully Park Pro models which give us the ability to shape our terrain parks and tricky slope sections better than ever.